jimmyahalpara/Cryptography/README.md

 ![undefined](media/db6a2b627512c6d91219da4c0a82c1dc.png)

+undefined

 For example, here's the Caesar Cipher encryption of a full message, using a left shift of 3.

 Plaintext:
 THE QUICK BROWN FOX JUMPS OVER THE LAZY DOG

 Ciphertext:
 QEB NRFZH YOLTK CLU GRJMP LSBO QEB IXWV ALD